 Myth: Surrogates must deliver at the local facility in San Diego

 Truth: You will deliver at a local hospital near you.
 Most of the traveling will only be required during the initial stages of the fertility treatment and pregnancy.
 Once you are near the end of your first trimester of gestational surrogacy, the doctor will release you to your local OB doctor.
 If you are not a local, we will reimburse you for your traveling expenses.

 Myth: It’s hard to “give the baby up”

 Truth: The baby is not genetically related to the surrogate mother.
 It is abundantly clear throughout the process that the child is not the surrogate’s so she is not “giving up” anything.
 Therefore, it’s never a question of can a surrogate mother keep the baby?
 Surrogates partake in this journey to help others and usually do not have a problem with this.

-Myth: Surrogates only do it for the money
+Myth: Surrogates do Gestational Surrogacy only for the money

-Truth: Many of our surrogates have had someone close to them struggle with infertility and simply want to help another couple achieve their dreams of becoming a parent.
-Surrogates are however compensated generously for all the hard work and dedication, but to say that money is the only reason is simply untrue.
+Truth: Many of our surrogates have had someone close to them struggle with infertility.
+So, they simply wanted to help another couple achieve their dreams of becoming a parent.
+Surrogates are however compensated generously for all the hard work and dedication.
+But, to say that money is the only reason is simply untrue.

 Myth: Surrogacy is exploiting women

-Truth: There are misconceptions that surrogacy is the equivalent of selling a woman’s body, but it is an extremely selfless sacrifice that shares the joy of parenthood with a hopeful couple or individual.
+Truth: There are misconceptions that Gestational surrogacy is the equivalent of selling a woman’s body.
+However, it is an extremely selfless sacrifice that shares the joy of parenthood with a hopeful couple or individual.

 We recommend filling out the application to see if you qualify.
-This will allow you to speak with one of our surrogacy intake coordinators who will help you fully understand the journey during your interview.
+This will allow you to speak with one of our surrogacy intake coordinators.
+He/She will help you fully understand the journey during your interview.